stormpath/stormpath-documentation/source/errors.rst

 9005: Stormpath, while acting as a gateway/proxy to your Directory service, received an invalid response from your Directory Server.
 Please ensure that you are using a supported Directory service version and that the Stormpath Directory Agent is configured correctly to communicate with that Directory Server.

 9006: Stormpath, while acting as a gateway/proxy to your Active Directory server, encountered a referral error while communicating with the AD server.
-Potential solutions are to ensure that your AD server’s DNS settings are correctly configured or to log in to the Stormpath UI Console and change your AD server’s Stormpath Agent configuration to ‘Ignore Referral Issues’.
+Potential solutions are to ensure that your AD server's DNS settings are correctly configured or to log in to the Stormpath UI Console and change your AD server's Stormpath Agent configuration to ‘Ignore Referral Exceptions’.

 100XX: OAuth Errors
 ===================